hayleyyz/cat_fight/README.md

 # 🐱 CAT-FIGHT

-I built this little project to finally answer a question that’s been on my mind while hanging out with my cat, Haitai:
-If my cat were a fighting game character, what would his stats be??
+This is a little project is about a question I had in my head about my cat, Haitai: if he were a fighting game character.

-This tool takes the idea and runs with it.
-Just upload a video of a cat (or multiple!), and it uses computer vision to identify each cat and create a unique Super Smash Bros.–style fighter profile.

-You’ll get their attack power, defense, a special move, and even a signature catchphrase they’d shout before battle.
+This tool takes the idea and flows.
+With a video of a cat (or multiple!), it identifies each cat and create a fighter profile, including the power, defense, a special move, and a catchphrase!

-*Dog person?
-No worries — a new edition is coming soon!*
+🐶 *Dog person?
+No worries — a new version is on the way!*

 ---